 The Board reviewed the investment performance of the Fund over various time periods on both an absolute and a relative basis.
 Performance was reviewed against the performance of the Peer Group.
-The

-Board noted that the Fund had positive performance for the last completed fiscal year and compared the Fund's performance to that of the Peer Group.
+The Board noted that the Fund's performance during its most recently completed fiscal year was better than the performance of each fund in the Peer Group during each such fund's most recently completed fiscal year.
 The Board considered the Fund's longer-term performance as well as the Adviser's discussions of the key drivers of the Fund's past and potential future returns.
 The Board concluded that the Fund's recent and longer-term performance was sufficient, in light of other considerations, to warrant continuation of the Advisory Agreement.
 Those other considerations included, among others, the overall market environment and the volatility in the digital asset industry that had contributed to the Fund's short-term performance results.